About this location

 August - Campground Cup Golf Tournament

 This annual fundraiser is co-hosted with Better Den Ome Campground and is open to campers from our campgrounds.
 For a $100 registration fee, golfers receive transportation to and from the tournament, a steak dinner, golf cart and prizes.
 Contests, raffles and draws take place throughout the day and all proceeds from the tournament are donated back to non-profit groups in the Wandering River community.
-This is an extremely popular tournament with a waiting list to get in.
+This is an extremely popular tournament with a waiting list to enter.

 September – Halloween / Costume Party